openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 #. **Explanation**: Formats text as an explanation that appears after learners
    select **Show Answer**.

 #.
-Opens the problem in the Advanced Editor.
+Opens the problem in the advanced editor.

 #.
 Opens a list of formatting hints.